 The most widely endorsed theory is equitable utilization.
 The UN incorporated this theory into the UN Watercourses Convention in 1997.
-It rests on the principle of shared sovereignty and requires a balancing of the interests to accommodate the needs and uses of each state.
+It rests on the principle of shared sovereignty and requires balancing the interests to accommodate the needs and uses of each state.

-Integrated into this approach is the idea that watercourse basins are best managed as an integrated whole and goes beyond the mere allocation of equitable rights to integrated development with international regulation of the watercourse environment.
+Integrated into this approach is the idea that watercourse basins are best managed as an integrated whole and go beyond the mere allocation of equitable rights to integrated development with international regulation of the watercourse environment.